Local index theory for certain Fourier integral operators on Lie groupoids

-Let $b\in B$ be a point and $Q\in \CL^1(M_b)$ be an elliptic, positive and invertible pseudodifferential operator of order one.
-We assume that the spectrum of $Q$ is contined in an interval $(\eps,+\infty)$ with $\eps>0$.
-For example, we can take $Q=\sqrt{\Delta+1}$ where $\Delta$ is a laplacian associated to a smooth Riemannian complete metric on $M_b$.
-Following Seeley \cite{Se}, the complex powers $Q^{-z}$ are defined for any number $z\in \cc$ with $\re(z)\gg 0$ via an appropriate contour integral \be Q^{-z}= \frac{1}{2\pi \i} \int_{\Gamma} \la^{-z}(\la-Q)^{-1} d\la\ , \ee around the positive real axis.
+Let $b\in B$ be a point and $Q\in \CL^1(M_b)$ be a properly supported, elliptic, positive and invertible pseudodifferential operator of order one.
+For example, we can take $Q\sim\sqrt{\Delta+1}$ where $\Delta$ is a laplacian associated to a smooth Riemannian metric on $M_b$.
+Choosing a parametrix, the complex powers $Q^{-z}$ are defined for any number $z\in \cc$ with $\re(z)\gg 0$ via an appropriate contour integral (\cite{Se}) \be Q^{-z}= \frac{1}{2\pi \i} \int_{\Gamma} \la^{-z}(\la-Q)^{-1} d\la\ , \ee around the positive real axis.
+Modulo smoothing operators, we can always arrange $Q^{-z}$ to be a \emph{properly supported} pseudodifferential operator.
 Taking subsequent products with $Q$ yields the complex powers $Q^{-z}$ for any $z\in \cc$.
 If $P$ is a \emph{compactly supported} pseudodifferential operator of order $m$, the product $P Q^{-z}$ is a trace-class operator provided that $\re(z)> m+\dim M_b$.
 The same is true for a product $PU_hQ^{-z}$, where $h$ is a diffomorphism of $M_b$ and $U_h$ the corresponding linear operator on scalar functions.